tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   <img src="http://i0.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_5.jpg?resize=676%2C901" alt="Our first look of 'Denver Airport' station on the new RTD A line!
 This was taken from the overlook just below the lobby of the new Westin at DIA." data-recalc-dims="1" />

   <p class="wp-caption-text">
-    Our first look of &#8216;Denver Airport&#8217; station on the new RTD A line!
+    Our first look of &#8216;Denver Airport' station on the new RTD A line!
 This was taken from the overlook just below the lobby of the new Westin at DIA.
   </p>
 </div>